 - Medical-Drastically developed.
-For example- Doctors can track the history of the patient and gives the right treatment and doctors present in a different location can suggest each other what treatment should be done to take care of the patient.
+For example- Doctors can track the patient’s history and give the right treatment, and doctors present in a different location can suggest to each other what treatment should be done to take care of the patient.

 Devices and technology connected over IoT can monitor and measure data in real-time.
 This data can offer valuable insight to save time, money and energy.